Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Synthetic Data Experiments

 The primal objective can be written as

-where $A\in\R^{m\times n}$ {is the design matrix}, $x\in\R^n$ is {the model parameter vector}, and $y\in\R^m$ is the observed data vector contaminated by outliers.
+where $A\in\R^{m\times n}$ {is the design matrix} (always random Gaussian), $x\in\R^n$ is {the model parameter vector}, and $y\in\R^m$ is the observed data vector contaminated by outliers.
 From Theorem \ref{th:smoothness}, $n_c(\theta)$ is $\mathcal{C}^2$ smooth.
-From Theorem \ref{th:convexity}, {the objective in $\theta$ is the sum of a concave term $\rho(Ax-y;\theta)$ and a convex term $m\log(n_c(x))$.
-The joint problem in $(x,\theta)$ is nonconvex.} Nonetheless, both first- and second-order methods from Section \ref{sec:algo} can be applied to solve the problem.
+From Theorem \ref{th:convexity}, {the objective in $\theta$ is the sum of a concave term $\rho(Ax-y;\theta)$ and a convex term $m\log[n_c(\theta)]$.
+The joint problem in $(x,\theta)$ is nonconvex,} but both first- and second-order methods from Section \ref{sec:algo} can be applied.